Pandemonia

 The growth of Pandemonia's celebrity is one of the themes in her art, which also explores archetypes of pop myth and reality.

-Pandemonia's art is not only cross-media (sculpture, digital art, photography, and performance), but also cross-generational as she ties the earliest moments of Pop Art to the most current worlds of celebrity, fashion and contemporary art, creating an arc and evolution which continues its ongoing exploration.
+Pandemonia's art is considered cross-media (sculpture, digital art, photography, and performance) and cross-generational due to the connection between early Pop Art and current pop culture.

 In 2016, Pandemonia was chosen by Camper as the protagonist and muse for its Kobarah shoe style, and has been featured in stores and billboards in several major cities including Paris, London, New York, and Tokyo.